aws-samples/sagemaker-ssh-helper/CONTRIBUTING.md

 bash run_tests.sh
 ```

+*Note:* You can find example CDK bootstrap policy for the AWS access key role in [tests/iam/CDKBootstrapPolicy.json](tests/iam/CDKBootstrapPolicy.json).
+This role should be also able to access SageMaker default buckets, see [tests/iam/GitLabCIPolicy.json](tests/iam/GitLabCIPolicy.json).

 Now write a failing test, put code to make it pass, and make sure other tests are still working to avoid any regression.
+See [.gitlab-ci.yml](.gitlab-ci.yml) and [run_tests.sh](run_tests.sh) to learn how to do that.

+For the full run of all tests, at the moment of writing, you need ~9 hours.
+The user role should allow [session duration](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-managingrole-editing-console.html#roles-modify_max-session-duration) for at least 10 hours.
+We recommend setting the max duration through AWS Console to 12 hours.

+**TODO** (for developers): Because IAM role chaining doesn't allow to assume the chained role for more than 1 hour, ACCESS_KEY (for now) should be the IAM user.
+We should reverse the assume role logic so that tests run under USER_ROLE which in turn assumes the CDK bootstrap role.
+Now the logic in [run_tests.sh](run_tests.sh) is the opposite.

+**TODO** (for developers): We should create CDK to set up domains, users and VPCs.

 ### Code formatting